spellshape/cli/docs/docs/02-guide/07-interchange/03-walkthrough.md

 ## Start blockchain nodes

 To start using the interchain exchange, you will need to start two separate blockchains.
-This can be done by running the `ignite chain serve` command, followed by the `-c` flag and the path to the configuration file for each blockchain.
+This can be done by running the `spellshape chain serve` command, followed by the `-c` flag and the path to the configuration file for each blockchain.
 For example, to start the `mars` blockchain, you would run:

 ```
-ignite chain serve -c mars.yml
+spellshape chain serve -c mars.yml
 ```

 To start the `venus` blockchain, you would run a similar command, but with the path to the `venus.yml` configuration file:

 ```
-ignite chain serve -c venus.yml
+spellshape chain serve -c venus.yml
 ```

 Once both blockchains are running, you can proceed with configuring the relayer